celsworth/lxp-bridge/README.md

 # lxp-bridge

-> **warning: this is under development and not ready for general consumption!**
+> **warning: this is under development and while reasonably stable, may still contain sharp edges. please monitor your inverter carefully if you use this!**

-> more docs and features coming soon.

 lxp-bridge is a tool to communicate with a LuxPower inverter (commonly used with home-battery and solar setups), written in Rust.